 Advantages of Owning a Franchise

 One of the biggest advantages of owning a franchise is the proven business model.
-You're not starting from zero – you're working with a system that's already been successful for other franchisees.
+You're not starting from zero, you’re working with a system that's already been successful for other franchisees.
 This can significantly reduce your risk compared to starting a business from scratch.

 You also get a lot of support from the franchisor.
 They provide training, marketing assistance, and ongoing guidance to help you succeed.
 And because you're part of a larger network, you can often get better deals on supplies and equipment.
 This support can be invaluable, especially for first-time business owners who might otherwise struggle with the many challenges of running a business.